dyno-might/dyno-might.github.io/_posts/2021-10-04-alcohol-trial.md

 Obviously, I'm glad the New York Times followed up on this story and revealed holes in the firewall.
 I just wish there was a more nuanced tone that engaged with the premise that the problems with industry funding are possible to overcome, at least in principle.

 Sixth, in the final review, the NIH made no attempt at cost/benefit analysis.
 Their final report is a fair summary of the problems with the trial.
-But it doesn't consider the information that was lost by cancellation, or the fact that that there was little cost to taxpayers.
+But it doesn't consider the information that was lost by cancellation, or the fact that there was little cost to taxpayers.
 (Though Collins' [letter to Senator Grassley](/img/alcohol-trial/grassley-response.pdf) reveals the NIH did pay around $4 million out of pocket.)
 Could a different principal investigator be put in charge?
 Could the study design be modified to address the concerns?
 Could the monitoring bodies have been strengthened so people could trust the results?
 Maybe the trial was unsalvageable, but it's telling that the NIH didn't bother to make that argument.

 Finally, why have there been so few consequences?
 [Collins says](grassley-response.pdf) that "three individuals are no longer employed" at the NIH, and they made process changes to avoid similar problems in the future.